--The 100M question

 Oura's brand survives — and thrives — in this future.
 The same way Shopify runs on Stripe and captures the consumer moat, Oura captures the consumer wearable moat while Continuum captures the platform moat.
 Two layers, same parent.
 Hardware revenue stays; platform revenue is added on top.

 $2–5B+ ARR at 100M users — a range, because the upper bound depends on how aggressively the premium-tier cohorts scale.
 Conservative: $2B (consumer + employer/payer only).
 Mid-case: $3–4B (with measured premium clinical).
 Upper bound: $5B+ if pharma attribution and longevity-clinic cohorts scale per Omada / Livongo per-engaged-user economics.
-Even the conservative case is category-defining.
+Even the conservative case is category-defining — and the path starts from the Oura For Business motion already shipping.

 The window is 18–24 months.
 Apple is rolling HealthKit into iOS at scale right now.
 Samsung is shipping a sub-$200 ring.
 The aggregation layer always consolidates to one player — and in two years that player exists.
 The only question is whether Oura ships it from inside, or watches Apple, a startup, or both ship it from outside.
 This artifact is the answer, built in 4 days.